Urs Sonderegger

 Urs "Ursinho" Sonderegger (born 28 April 1964 in Glarus) is a Swiss entrepreneur and racing driver.
 He currently competes in the World Touring Car Championship, driving a BMW 320 TC for the Wiechers-Sport team.
 Sonderegger runs an architecture and property firm called Atelier2000 Look GmbH.

 Racing career

 Sonderegger began his racing career in 2006.
-In 2007 he began competing in the SEAT León Supercopa in both Germany and Spain.
-In 2008 he began competing in the SEAT León Eurocup.
+In 2007, he began competing in the SEAT León Supercopa in both Germany and Spain.
+In 2008, he began competing in the SEAT León Eurocup.

-In 2011 he began racing in the World Touring Car Championship, driving a BMW 320 TC for the Wiechers-Sport team.
+In 2011, Sonderegger began racing in the World Touring Car Championship, driving a BMW 320 TC for the Wiechers-Sport team.

-Urs and the Wiechers team agreed to part company part way through the 2011 WTCC season.
+Sonderegger and the Wiechers team agreed to part company part way through the 2011 WTCC season.